 Renowned facialist and aesthetic practitioner Vaishaly Patel says, “Threading is one of the best options for all skin tones and skin types.
 Lasers won’t work on fine, light hair and isn’t advisable for darker skin tones.

 “Threading however when done correctly is a very good option.
 You have to see someone who is experienced, as the angle is important.
 Otherwise, the hairs won’t be removed at the root and can snap off.
 It can be done all over the face, jawline and chin area.
 It depends on the person but results will usually last for about a month.”

-If hair growth becomes a real problem, Dr Sophie says you can ask your GP for a prescription cream called Vaniqa which can help regulate facial hair growth.
+If menopause facial hair growth becomes a real problem, Dr Sophie says you can ask your GP for a prescription cream called Vaniqa which can help regulate facial hair growth.

-This is now one of the most requested treatments in New York and is becoming increasingly popular in the UK too.
+This is now one of the most requested treatments in New York and is becoming increasingly popular in the UK too as a menopause facial hair removal treatment.
 London-based facialist and dermaplaning specialist, Tine Hagelquist explains, “It’s essentially face-shaving with either a specifically designed device for home use or a surgical-grade scalpel in the steady hand of a qualified practitioner.